Former Chelsea star Ivanovic joins West Brom

 "I hope I am going to be successful here.
 I have a lot of ambition and I want to prove a lot of things.
 I will give everything for the team."

-The Baggies were soundly beaten 3-0 at home to Leicester City in their first match since promotion to the Premier League on Monday (AEST) and manager Slaven Bilic was glad to bring in a proven performer.
+The Baggies were soundly beaten 3-0 at home to Leicester City in their first match since promotion to the Premier League on Sunday and manager Slaven Bilic was glad to bring in a proven performer.

-"The @premierleague is the best and toughest league in the world.
-I need to challenge myself and I am ready for the challenge."— West Bromwich Albion (@WBA) September 15, 2020

-Watch the full interview with our newest recruit, Branislav Ivanović, over at https://t.co/CZ5IBrM5e0 💬 pic.twitter.com/wo1n1Z0kM4

 Bilic said of Ivanovic: "He is a great addition for us, a team who are newly promoted in the Premier League.
 He ticks all the boxes for us.